nimroddanielmaayan/vue-3-crash-course/notes.md

 - Updating prop values: Just like in React, we can't update a prop value on the child component.
 We can only update it on the parent component.
 This is called "one-way data flow"

+### Running Code on Component Creation

+- If any function is called inside the script tag, and the script tag has a `setup` attribute, then the function will be called once, when the component is created (similar to `useEffect` in React)